realm/realm-swift-samples/SyncConnectionStateErrorReset/README.md

 A skeleton app to be used as a reference for how to use the [Realm Swift SDK](https://www.mongodb.com/docs/realm/sdk/swift/).
 On the following project you see an example of the following use cases
+* Connection state changes.
-* Connection State Changes, User changes
+* User state changes.
-* Sync error handling
+* Sync error handling.
-* Client reset
+* Client reset.

 ## Relevant Files